 The initial colour scheme for the Red Arrow Gnats was all-over Post Office Red, with roundels in six positions, an angled fin flash and a CFS crest on a white disc above.
 Later changes were made to this basic colour scheme.

-In 1966 the CFS crest was moved from the fin to below the cockpit and its position on the fin was taken by a Union Jack.
+In 1966 the CFS crest was moved from the fin to the bottom the cockpit and its position on the fin was taken by a Union Jack.
 For 1967 the fin was painted in red, white and blue vertical stripes - aligned with the fin leading edge, with the Union Jack in the white stripe.
 For 1968 the next change was to add a white 'lightning stripe', which ran from just behind the nose (landing) light to meet up with the engine intake.
 In the middle of the lightning strip, the CFS crest was positioned in a white shield.
 (His view of the CFS crest, together with the normal view he had of the ejection seat headbox of the aircraft he was formatting on, were used by the pilot as reference points to make sure he was in the correct position).

 For 1966, leadership of the Red Arrows passed to his Number 3, New Zealander Ray Hanna, newly promoted to Squadron Leader.
-Ray was to leave the Team after the 1968 season, but due to difficulties with the new leader for 1969, he came back as leader for one more year in 1969.
+Ray was to leave the Team after the 1968 season, but due to difficulties with the new leader for 1969, he came back as a leader for one more year in 1969.

 For the 1968 display season the Red Arrows added two more aircraft to become a nine-ship formation.
 There was a change to the basic color scheme.
 A white 'lightning' flash was added to the nose of the aircraft, with a smaller Central Flying School badge on a white background, below the cockpit.
-The complete fin was finished in red, white and blue stripes, with a Union Jack flag in the centre of the white stripe.
+The whole fin was finished in red, white and blue stripes, with a Union Jack flag in the centre of the white stripe.
 The CFS badge was used, in conjunction with the alignment of the ejector seats heads, by the pilots for station keeping during the formation flying.

 In 1969 the Red Arrows were permanently established as a standard RAF squadron and became the official aerobatic team in the RAF.

-On 13 June 1969, the Commandant of the Central Flying School, crashed XP501, one of Gnats the Team had as a red painted spare aircraft which did not have a smoke system fitted, (called a Tinship by the Team).
+On 13 June 1969, the Commandant of the Central Flying School, crashed XP501, one of Gnats the Team had as a red painted spare aircraft which did not have a smoke system fitted (called a Tinship by the Team).

 In 1970 the convoying plane of the Red Arrows becomes C-130 Hercules.
 Later in November, Squadron Leader Dennis Hazell, experienced an engine failure when the Team were doing the Twinkle Roll in practice over Kemble.
 Dennis ejected when he found the runway blocked by two Gnats from RAF Valley as he attempted a 'Dead-Stick' landing.
 He suffered a broken bone in his thigh and had to be replaced as Leader by Squadron Leader Bill Loverseed.